2026-27 Catalog

 Prerequisites: MATH 205

-CEE 340 Advanced Foundation Engineering 3 Credits
+CEE 339 Infrastructure: Foundation of Civilization 3 Credits

 CEE 341 Ground Improvement and Site Development 3 Credits

 Soil stabilization; grouting and injection methods; preloading and dynamic consolidation; deep compaction; drainage and dewatering; application of geotextiles and geomembranes; soil nailing and reinforcement methods.
 Use of in-situ test for soil properties and site characterization; procedures and calibration methods for the basic in-situ tests - SPT, CPT, CPTU, DMT; theoretical, experimental and empirical interpretive methods for in-situ test results.
+Students cannot receive credit for both CEE 341 and CEE 441.

 Prerequisites: CEE 142